GSE Instructor Handbook: Course Delivery, Logistics, and Support

 The GSE is very careful about obtaining copyright permission by following the PSU guidelines listed in the PSU Copyrighted Print-Media Materials Use Policy section.
 If your use of copyrighted materials exceeds the fair use guidelines, your materials will require copyright permission before they are copied.
 Obtaining copyright permission can take several weeks, so please plan ahead.
 WHEN IN DOUBT ABOUT NEEDING PERMISSION, REQUEST PERMISSION!
 The PSU Copyright Policy and copyright information page/FAQs will give you more information about copyright.

 Electronic reserve.
 For GSE adjunct faculty, please contact Alan Nguyen at firstname.lastname@example.org with a list of the materials you would like put on electronic reserves in the Millar Library.
 He will create an electronic reading packet.
 (If the PSU Library owns the materials or a subscription to the particular journal, they can put the materials available on electronic reserve.)

 Reading packets.
 Go to the Portland State University Bookstore or to Clean Copy (SW 6th and Clay) to have a packet developed that will include copyright permission.
 They request that packets are ordered at least six weeks in advance of student purchase, and they will obtain the necessary copyright clearances.

 Also be familiar with PSU's Copyrighted Print-Media Materials Use Policy

 Photocopying handouts for instructional use is a courtesy that the GSE is able to offer on a limited basis.
 Copy machines are available on every floor.
-You will need to get a code from the appropriate department secretary.
-Copies can also be submitted to the department secretary in advance (at least one full day) for duplication.
+You will need to get a code from the appropriate department assistant.
+Copies can also be submitted to the department assistant in advance (at least one full day) for duplication.
 Most departments will have a request form to fill out for photocopying requests.

 Periodic Use of a Computer Lab